corecode/usb-uart-isol/README.md

 MCP2200 USB-to-UART based board, with a Silicon Labs digital isolator to avoid ground loops (due to bad UART side PSUs, mostly).

+The schematic design and layout was done using KiCad <http://kicad.sourceforge.net>, a Free Software EDA tool for Linux, Windows and Mac OS.
+You will need KiCad to open the .sch or .brd files - gEDA or Eagle will not work.

 Copyright
 ---------